 How foolish of us to think so.

 The Warriors have adopted a new iteration of dominance, but one that feels familiar, almost nostalgic.
-We’ve been reminded of just how great the Warriors core still is, and we would be wise not to discount them against the Raptors.
+We’ve been reminded of just how great the Warriors core still is, and we would be wise not to discount them against whoever faces them from the East.
 Let’s instead relish in a powerful Warriors team that is fun to root for once again, and hope that a particular free-agent move this summer can keep it that way.